appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 ### Style properties

 Style properties allow you to change the look and feel of the widget.
+All of these properties are present in the property pane of the widget.

 |  Property   | Data type |  Description                                                                                                                                                                      |
 | -----------------| ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |